 If your credit no longer meets our standards, your eligibility will be re-evaluated.

-Habitat performs background checks and sex offender checks on all members of the applicant’s household who are ten years of age or older.
-It is Habitat for Humanity in Whatcom County’s policy not to accept any applicants who have been convicted of a sex crime and/or who must legally have their name on the national sex offender registry.
-Habitat for Humanity of Whatcom County has a strict policy regarding criminal convictions.
+Habitat performs background checks and sex-offender checks on all members of the applicant’s household who are ten years of age or older.
+It is Habitat for Humanity in Whatcom County’s policy not to accept any applicants who have been convicted of a sex crime, and/or who must legally have their name on the national sex-offender registry.
+Habitat for Humanity in Whatcom County has a strict policy regarding criminal convictions.

-Habitat reserves the right to re-check Partner Home Buyer members while they are completing their Sweat Equity.
-If a Partner Home Buyer member receives a felony conviction, they might give up their eligibility to purchase a Habitat home.
+Habitat reserves the right to re-check partner home-buyer members while they are completing their sweat-equity hours.
+If a partner home-buyer member receives a felony conviction, they might give up their eligibility to purchase a Habitat home.

 Your Homeowner Advocate is a caring volunteer who has been trained to support and assist you during the process of becoming a Habitat homeowner.
-They’re here to make sure that:
+They’re here to make sure that you understand the following:

-- You understand what your obligations are as a Partner Home Buyer
+- What your obligations are as a partner home buyer

 - You have all the information and training, including financial literacy, that you need to be a successful Habitat homeowner

-- That you’re able to keep up with your Sweat Equity requirements and maintain eligibility
+- You’re able to keep up with your sweat-equity requirements, and maintain your eligibility

-- That you’re being treated fairly and respectfully by Habitat staff
+- You’re being treated fairly and respectfully by all Habitat staff

-We want our Partner Home Buyers to become successful homeowners, and to have a good experience working with Habitat staff and volunteers.
-If you have any questions, problems, or complaints during your time as a Partner Home Buyer, we encourage you to talk about it with your Homeowner Advocate to make sure the issue gets resolved.
+We want our partner home buyers to become successful homeowners, and to have a good experience working with Habitat staff and volunteers.
+If you have any questions, problems, or complaints during your time as a partner home buyer, we encourage you to talk about it with your Homeowner Advocate to make sure every issue gets resolved.